SalesConnection/Caction-Support/docs/Forgot_Password.md

       <img src="img/Reset_Password_Using_Email_In_App_Step_10.png" alt="Reset Passsword Using Email in App Step 10" width="280" height="550">
     </p><br>

-10. Now, you need to go back to Sales Connection app, and use your new password to login.<br>
+10. Now, you need to go back to Caction app, and use your new password to login.<br>

 11. Remember to tick “Remember Me” if the phone is owned by you.